python/cpython/Doc/library/logging.rst

 threads in a single process *is* supported, logging to a single file from *multiple processes* is *not* supported, because there is no standard way to serialize access to a single file across multiple processes in Python.
-If you need to log to a single file from multiple processes, the best way of doing this is to have all the processes log to a :class:`SocketHandler`, and have a separate process which implements a socket server which reads from the socket and logs to file.
+If you need to log to a single file from multiple processes, one way of doing this is to have all the processes log to a :class:`SocketHandler`, and have a separate process which implements a socket server which reads from the socket and logs to file.
 (If you prefer, you can dedicate one thread in one of the existing processes to perform this function.)
 The following section documents this approach in more detail and includes a working socket receiver which can be used as a starting point for you to adapt in your own applications.

-If you are using a recent version of Python which includes the :mod:`multiprocessing` module, you can write your own handler which uses the :class:`Lock` class from this module to serialize access to the file from your processes.
+If you are using a recent version of Python which includes the :mod:`multiprocessing` module, you could write your own handler which uses the :class:`Lock` class from this module to serialize access to the file from your processes.
 The existing :class:`FileHandler` and subclasses do not make use of :mod:`multiprocessing` at present, though they may do so in the future.